vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

   (The cluster uses a master-slave model and the configuration master is not replicated.)

 __Consequences of the selected implementation model:__
-* Changes to the ServerConf database, authorization and signing keys are applied via the configuration master, which is a member of the cluster.
+* Changes to the `serverconf` database, authorization and signing keys are applied via the configuration master, which is a member of the cluster.
 The replication is one-way from master to slaves and the slaves should treat the configuration as read-only.
 * The cluster nodes can continue operation if the master fails but the configuration can not be changed until:
   - the master becomes back on-line, or